Robert Rippberger: Documentary

-In 2022, Rippberger produced 'How To Build A Truth Engine' which follows award-winning investigative journalists, fact-checkers, scientists and engineers in their efforts to develop groundbreaking technology and understanding of the human psyche to help bring societies back to a common understanding of reality.
-The film is executive produced by Academy Award winners George Clooney and Grant Heslov and is slated for a 2023 release.
+Rippberger recently produced 'How To Build A Truth Engine' which follows award-winning investigative journalists, fact-checkers, scientists and engineers in their efforts to develop groundbreaking technology and understanding of the human psyche to help bring societies back to a common understanding of reality.
+The film is executive produced by Academy Award winners George Clooney and Grant Heslov and will have its World Premiere at the 2024 SXSW Film Festival.

-In 2020, Rippberger produced 'The Mouse That Roared', directed by Academy Award nominee Judith Ehrlich.
+Rippberger is also currently producing 'The Mouse That Roared', directed by Academy Award nominee Judith Ehrlich.

-In 2019, Rippberger directed and produced Public Enemy Number One (film) -- a documentary about America's war on drugs from Executive Producer Ice-T. The film won Best Documentary Feature at the Seattle Film Festival, and Storyteller Award and Best Producer at Doc LA - Los Angeles Documentary Film Festival.
+In 2019, Rippberger directed and produced Public Enemy Number One (film)—a documentary about America's war on drugs from Executive Producer Ice-T. The film won Best Documentary Feature at the Seattle Film Festival, and Storyteller Award and Best Producer at Doc LA - Los Angeles Documentary Film Festival.

 In 2016, Rippberger's feature documentary 7 Days in Syria, which follows journalist Janine di Giovanni's 2012 trip to Aleppo, was screened at Britain's House of Lords.
 The film has played in over 50 cities worldwide, on television in Denmark, Sweden, and China, and via streaming service Hulu.
 The documentary is currently available via Amazon Prime and other VOD providers.
 The film was well received by critics and personally championed by United Nations Special Envoy Angelina Jolie.

 Rippberger went on to executive produce Alive and Kicking, a documentary about swing dancing, which premiered at the 2016 SXSW Film Festival to a Grand Jury nomination, and was released in 2017 by Magnolia Pictures.
 Alive and Kicking was named the film to watch by The New York Times watching section, received a 100% rating on Rotten Tomatoes, and was invited to be part of the 2018/19 American Film Showcase, the State Department's diplomacy through cinema program.
 The film is currently available on Netflix.

 In 2011, Rippberger co-created a seven part documentary series published by The New York Times interviewing politicians and world leaders regarding the world's biggest crises.
 He was the 2012 recipient of the Dan Eldon Activist Award for producing and directing A Ride With Matt, later retitled Breaking the Cycle, a documentary feature about Huntington's Disease.
 The award is given to filmmakers for best use of media to effect positive change.

 Rippberger is the previous president of I Imagine, a socially conscious technology and media organization that ran the I Imagine Film Festival in New York.
 He is also the co-founder and co-executive director of SIE Society whose mission is to create a central community with continuously relevant resources for social impact entertainment storytellers.